StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 I.e., you must get by with a single service template
 - *\*_types*: Not supported.
 I.e., you must get by with the built-in node, capability and relationship types.
-This sounds really limitating at first.
+This sounds really limiting at first.
 But it's not: *TOSCAna*'s plugins wouldn't be able to trigger meaningful semantics upon encountering a custom type definitions, so not supporting custom type definitions shouldn't hurt too much.

 ### TopologyTemplate